-This book is an innovative attempt to identify and analyse the processes related to social influence in online buying behaviour, with special attention given to the phenomenon of social proof, which is the basis of social media, recommendation marketing and word of mouth (WOM) marketing.
-It empirically verifies the factors which influence the effectiveness of social proof, as well as identifying relevant impact factors.
+This book is an innovative attempt to identify and analyse the processes related to social influence in online buying behaviour, with special attention given to the phenomenon of social proof, which is the basis of social media, recommendation marketing, and word-of-mouth (WOM) marketing.
+It empirically verifies the factors which influence the effectiveness of social proof, and identifies relevant impact factors.

 Table of Contents

 PART I THE PHENOMENON OF SOCIAL IMPACT IN ONLINE MARKETING.

 CHAPTER 2.
 THEORETICAL FRAMEWORK – ONLINE MARKETING: BETWEEN PERSUASSION AND MANIPULATION